Engagement and participation in service change and redesign in response to COVID-19

 During this next phase of the pandemic, and through the re-mobilisation planning, there is an opportunity to understand and build on the benefits brought by changes during the initial phase, and have these informed by people who are using services.

-Our latest guidance note from July 2020 provides further details and should inform boards' and partnerships' approach to effective community engagement moving forward.
+Our latest guidance note (November 2021) provides further details and should inform NHS boards' and partnerships' approach to effective community engagement moving forward.
 The guidance note sets out a collaborative approach to understanding and responding to:

 - changes made as a result of COVID-19